About

 • Imaging and Automation Manufacturers

-How can you benefit from joining the Optical Group?
+How can you benefit from joining the OPIA?

 The unique value of an industry group like OPIA is that it is a legal forum to accomplish things as a group that cannot be done on an individual company basis.
 Examples are: